 |TITLE||Multilateral Diplomacy and International Rule-making and Regional Sea Governance Policy Simulation Exercise|

-The first half of this study-unit straddles over conflict management and consensus building are addressed along with those conflicting interests that can be a barrier to effective ocean governance and management.
+The first half of this study-unit addresses conflict management and consensus building along with those conflicting interests that can be a barrier to effective ocean governance and management.
 This study-unit covers the mechanisms available for conflict prevention, conflict management through peaceful resolution and consensus-building techniques.
 It introduces participants to foresight study methods and tools for future-oriented assessments and planning.

 The second half of this study-unit targets the governance frameworks for these regional seas on the basis of current realities, future needs and an in-depth study of their geophysical, socio-economic and political contexts.
 The study-unit includes inter-comparisons between the regions, the reality of the European Union, its Integrated Maritime Policy and its Neighbourhood Policy, as well as existing binding protocols and conventions (including IMO-related conventions in the regional seas).
 It targets ideal governance frameworks through case studies and best-practice scenarios taken from regional experiences.

 1) Familiarise participants with the key diplomacy an conflict resolution tools and protocols as applied within ocean governance issues;

 2) Familiarise the student with the concept, structures, instruments, applications, development processes and limitations of ocean policies as a main governance tool, particularly from an international perspective;

 3) Encourage the student to apply the knowledge gained from the previous related study-units (GSC5001 and GSC5002) into the building, formulation and presentation of "real world" policies for the oceans during this current study-unit;

 4) Encourage the student to research ocean policy issues and materials.

 1. Knowledge & Understanding

 By the end of the study-unit the student will be able to: